osund/wlan-sheet/README.md

 \selectlanguage{swedish}
 ```

-or use the same pattern for changing to German or Polish.
+or use the same pattern for changing to German, Polish or Czech.

 ## Screenshots of scanning
 ![Android](https://i.kinja-img.com/gawker-media/image/upload/s--lDBZPX-Y--/c_fit,fl_progressive,q_80,w_636/18hkrahwuw9gojpg.jpg)